KEVIN BALES, PROFESSOR & CO-AUTHOR OF THE GLOBAL SLAVERY INDEX

-The primary focus of Arcadia is minor sex trafficking in Texas, so we want to highlight how impactful this problem is on the Lone Star State.
-Texas is the #2 state in the country in regards to the commercialization of sexual exploitation.
-In studies used by the Texas Attorney General’s Office, Houston is regarded as the #2 city in the nation for trafficking.
-The Dallas-Fort Worth Metroplex where Arcadia is located sites at the dark intersection of two major sex trafficking corridors: The Texas Triangle (DFW, Houston, San Antonio) and the I-20 Corridor (starting in DFW and stretching East).
-Still, the state of Texas has less than 30 beds available for minors recovered from this world.
+Since Arcadia will be positioned in the DFW area, we want to highlight how the sexual exploitation of minors has impacted Texas.
+Texas is the #2 state in the country, in regards to the number of cases received by the Human Trafficking Hotline reporting the sexual exploitation of minors.
+The Dallas-Fort Worth Metroplex, sits at the dark intersection of two major sex trafficking corridors: The Texas Triangle (DFW, Houston, San Antonio) and the I-20 Corridor (starting in DFW and stretching East to South Carolina).
+Despite the pressing problem, the state of Texas has less than 30 specialized beds available for minors recovering from this traumatizing lifestyle.
 Thirty.